 How will the project be conducted

-The project entails multi-sited ethnographic research among Eritrean and Somali refugees living in Belgium, Italy and with refugee families awaiting their applications to be processed in transit countries (e.g. Ethiopia, Sudan, Uganda, Kenya).
+The project entails multi-sited ethnographic research among Eritrean and Somali refugees living in Belgium, Italy and with refugee families awaiting their applications to be processed in transit countries (e.g. Ethiopia, Sudan and Uganda).
 Interviews with visa officers, social workers and lawyers will be accompanied by participant observation in refugees’ everyday life in different sites.